Kehrlann/spring-security-samples/multitenant/README.md

 # <p><a href="/">Go to index</a></p>
 ```

-However, the `red-user` cannot talk to the `black.` tenant, because, when we verify the user,
+However, the `red-user` cannot talk to the `blue.` tenant, because, when we verify the user,
-it targets the `black` schema, where there is no `red` user!
+it targets the `blue` schema, where there is no `red` user!

 ```
-curl http://black.127.0.0.1.nip.io:8080/todo --user red-user:password -I
+curl http://blue.127.0.0.1.nip.io:8080/todo --user red-user:password -I

 # Response:
 #